Documented conversion funnels help you consider the whole picture

 Even adding a few simple words such as “doubt,” “excitement” or “curiosity” to your funnel stages can help frame the intention of your team’s efforts.

 One way to better understand how customers feel throughout your funnel is with a site survey.
-Learn to get to the root of their needs and issues.
+Learn which survey questions to ask to get to the root of their needs and issues.

 Conversion funnel stages